kellianoy/devopslabs/README.md

 ![docker build](/images/docker-step1.png)

+> Note: If you had an error running docker build, try deleting the package-lock.json in the userapi folder.

 * Run the container using `docker run -p 3000:3000 -d yann-kellian-app`

 * Check if it works going to `localhost:3000` or by running `docker ps`.
 Cool, it does.